openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 swift-ring-builder object-1.builder rebalance
 ~~~
 Execute the remakerings script to prepare new rings files.
-In a SAIO setup remakerings scipt is usually situated at ~/bin/remakerings.It you can also run above rings builder commands manually.
+In a SAIO setup remakerings scipt is usually situated at ~/bin/remakerings.You can also run above rings builder commands manually.

 Notice the mapping between SP index (1) defined in conf file above and the object ring builder command.